-Course Objectives: The objectives of this course is to make the student
+Course Objectives: On completion of this Course the student shall be able to

-- To develop an advanced understanding regarding behaviour of pre stressing members. - To be able to perform in analysis and design statically determinate PSC members. - To demonstrate the stresses with anchorage system in pre stressed concrete members. - To be able to perform in analysis and design statically indeterminate PSC members. - To be able to perform in analysis and design of precast and pre stress composite constructions.
+- To develop an advanced understanding regarding behaviour of prestressing members. - Be able perform in analysis and design statically determinate PSC members. - To demonstrate the stresses with anchorage system in prestressed concrete members. - Be able perform in analysis and design statically indeterminate PSC members. - Be able perform in analysis and design of precast and prestress composite constructions